cwmaguire/budget/README.md

 will be handled by a separate query so that a single transaction can be in multiple categories.

-So far I can parse CSVs from one bank, fetch transactions and draw them in a table, add categories to transactions and delete them.
+### Features:
+- parse CSVs from one institution
+- fetch transactions
+- render transactions in a table
+- add/delete transaction categories
+- "split" transactions
+-- add/delete child transactions
+-- enable/disable editing of parent transactions

+### Todo:
+- delete multiple transactions
+- add categories to multiple transactions
+- auto-category rule editor
-I still need to split transactions, add auto-category rules, apply new rules to existing transactions and parse transactions from another institution.
+-- apply new rules to existing transactions
+- parse transactions from another institution.